-My name is Kyle and I work in offensive cybersecurity operations, primarily in the areas of penetration testing and adversary emulation.
-I help organization’s lower risk by performing assessments in the areas of adversary emulation, purple teaming, and penetration testing.
+My name is Kyle and I work in the Matrix.
+Not really, but pretty close to it - I am an offensive security professional that specializes in penetration testing and adversary emulation.
+Ultimately, I help organization of all sizes mitigate risk by performing a variety of technical security assessments.
+These assessments can be either be nuanced or broad in scope, all dependent upon the organization’s requirements.
 In my spare time you’ll find me reading, hunting, fishing, or watching sports.

 📖 🦃 🎣 🏈 🏁